Date of Death Appraisals

 This number can vary by state, so it would be best to do more research.

-This means that if you sell the property after inheriting it, you may have to pay capital gains tax on the difference.
+This means that if you sell the property after inheriting it, you may have to pay capital gains tax on the difference between the sale price and the stepped-up value.

 Inheritance tax